Sandjab/ShowBees/README.md

   - a README.md with a short description of each module's purpose
   - Adhoc subdirectories may be used to organize modules per domain (e.g. preprocessing, classifiers, visualization, etc...)

+- the **datasets** directory contains:
+  - a **reference** subdirectory where you have to copy reference datasets.
+At initialisation time, it contains only a README files describing of to install thes
+  - an **experiments**' subdirectory where experiment datasets will be built from the reference datasets

+*Note: Within the dataset directory, all files but *.md files are .gitignored*

 ---
-## How to replicate an experiment

-To replicate an experiment, you should:

-1. **Build the input dataset from a reference dataset** :

-  1. As reference datasets may be quite large, they are not part of this repository, and must be retrieved from the internet.
-  2. As reference datasets may be quite large, they are not part of this repository, and must be retrieved from the internet.

-2. frkfk
-3. RRDDDFf
-4. Profit.

----
 ## Repository Guidelines

-When cloning, forking or cpying this directory, you should follow the below guidelines:
+This repository has been built having in mind theses guidelines:

 - A python code (.py) file must never be duplicated across experiments.
 The codelib directory specifically exists for the purpose of allowing common code sharing between experiments.
 - Duplication of IPython code between notebooks is obviously allowed, but must be limited to:
   - parameters setting, orchestration of macro functions calls and results visualisation (notebooks' code should be sequential without any complex logic)
   - exploratory snippets not meant for experiment replication (non trustable)
-- Python code (.py) files specific to a given experiment should be avoided in experiment directory (as a repository normally contains only related experiments, which are in fact various scenarii around a same domain, they should generally use common code).
+- Python code (.py) files specific to a given experiment should be avoided in this experiment directory (as the repository normally contains only related experiments, which are in fact various scenarii around a same domain, they should generally use common code).
-- Re-implementations of notebooks as selfcontained regular python files for execution out of interactive python environment is notable exception of the above rule.
+- Re-implementations of notebooks as selfcontained regular python files for execution out of interactive python environment is a notable exception to the above rule.

+---
+## How to replicate an experiment

+To replicate an experiment, you should:

+- **Build the input dataset from a reference dataset** : As datasets may be quite large, they are not saved in this repository, and must be build using the following steps:
+  - Get the refercence dataset: Reference datasets must be retrieved from the internet.
+Links to these datasets are provided at the bottom of this file, as well as in the experiments README.
+Download them and save them in a subdirectory of the datasets/reference directory.
+  - Build the experiment dataset: Experiments datasets are subsets or mixtures of the reference datasets.
+Their content is detailled in the experiment README.
+You should build the required experiment dataset according to its description by cherry-picking files from a reference dataset, and save them in a specific directory.
+  - Check the experiment dataset: Compute a MD5 hash over the directory you just created.
+This hash should be identical to the one provided in the experiment dataset detailed description.
+If not, check that the files list is correct.
+  - From this point, you have reasonably insured that you have the same initial conditions than the original experiment (and so, you can expect to obtain the same results;-) )

 ---
 ## Credits & Notes
 - Most of this repository code is a reuse of the (either untouched, slightly modified or heavily refactored) code from: